amirothman/genre-erkennung-pipeline/Tutorial.md

 Or if you have configured CUDA on your machine, you can also use keras_gpu.sh.
 This is probably the wrongest hackiest way to run Theano code with Cuda but, it works for now.

     sh keras_gpu.sh prototype_merged.py

-If everything goes well, I would like to congratulate you again.
-You have successfully trained a deep learning model.
-It's an ok-ish model, but at this point you can already use fancy buzz words like deep learning, artificial intelligence or the same technology behind google's deepmind.

-Awesome.

 # Querying The Model